aripatrick/dotfiles/README.md

 ```

 See [setup details](#setup-details) for additional information on dependencies
-and additional configuation options.
+and additional configuration options.

 # What's Inside?
 A collection of command-line tools and configurations, curated by [yours
 truly](#author).
-These dotfiles are organized to accomodate as-is or selective
+These dotfiles are organized to accommodate as-is or selective
 usage.
 As I primarily work in Linux & OSX, these dotfiles are geared toward
 those platforms.